LeToNode/Play2.0-CN-doc/javaGuide/main/http/JavaActions.md

 ## Controllers

-A controller is nothing more than a class extendind `play.mvc.Controller` that groups several action methods.
+A controller is nothing more than a class extending `play.mvc.Controller` that groups several action methods.

 The simplest syntax for defining an action is a static method with not parameters that returns a `Result` value: